keeratipong4/portfolio-keeratipong/README.md

 # Hi, I'm Keeratipong 👋 😄

 You can also call me **Qi**.
 I'm a **Web Developer** based in Bangkok, Thailand.
+I am fluent in Thai 🇹🇭, English 🇺🇸 and Chinese 🇨🇳.

 After dedicating over 12 years to running my own business, where I took on various roles with high levels of responsibility and adaptability, I am now transitioning into a career as a **Junior Front-End Developer**.
 Over the past year, I have focused on mastering modern web development technologies, including React.js, Next.js, Tailwind, and React Query through hands-on projects and am eager to contribute to a team with my dedication and problem-solving abilities.

 ## 👤 Personality